bhagesh-h/ClarityAI/README.md

 ## Setup and Installation

-### 1. Build the Extension
+### 1. Build/Get the Extension

-Since this is a modern React/Vite application, you must compile it before it can be loaded into Chrome:
+A. Since this is a modern React/Vite application, you must compile it before it can be loaded into Chrome:

 ```bash
 # Install dependencies